 This diploma program provides training in analog and digital electronic systems and equipment.
-Emphasis is placed on a thorough understanding of circuit and system concepts as well as proper techniques for measurement and calibration.
+The program places equal emphasis on a thorough understanding of circuit and system concepts/applications and proper techniques for building, testing and measuring circuits and systems.

-Graduates find employment in the areas of communications, microcomputer applications and system control.
-Most jobs relate to the installation, operation, maintenance and sales of complex electrical and electronic equipment for government agencies, educational institutions and private companies.
-Some graduates may be employed as assistants to scientists and engineers on research and development projects.
-With the increasing use of automatic and computerized control in industry, there is a growing demand for technologists with a knowledge of both analog and digital techniques and computer systems.
+Graduates find employment in the areas of communications, microcontroller applications, embedded system applications, systems control and automation.
+Many jobs relate to the installation, operation, maintenance and design of complex electrical and electronic equipment.
+Graduates work for a wide range of government agencies, private companies, and educational institutions.
+Some graduates are employed as assistants to scientists and engineers on research and development projects.
+With the increasing growth in the industrial Internet of Things (loT) which includes both networked and automated control systems, there is strong demand for technologists with knowledge of analog systems, digital systems and networking.

-National Accreditation: The Electronic Engineering Technology program is nationally accredited by the Canadian Technology Accreditation Board (CTAB) with recognized program strengths in Computer Systems, Microcontrollers, Automated Control Systems, Communications Systems, Troubleshooting, and Technology Reports.
-While attending Okanagan College, students may register with the Applied Science Technologists and Technicians of B.C.
-(ASTTBC).
+National Accreditation: The Electronics Engineering Technolgoy program is nationally accredited by Technology Accreditation Canada (TAC).
+The program's strengths include Analog Systems, Microcontrollers, Communications Systems, and Industrial Data Communications and Networking.
+While attending Okanagan College, students may register with Applied Science Technologists and Technicians of BC (ASTTBC).
+Following graduation and a few years of industry experience, graduates can apply to become Applied Science Technologists (AScT).

 A minimum of 60% in any of: